JSchillinger/hiveup-hiveup-coding-challenge/README.md

 General Instructions
 ------------------------------------------------------------------------------------------

+1. Create a new GitHub repository name HiveUp-'YourName'.
+Please make it a public repository and send a link to us.
 1. Complete each project using efficient code.
 2. Add comments for major steps in your code.
 3. Include a brief header paragraph explaining your code.